Managing Stress: Recognizing the Signs and Taking Action in the Workplace

 2. Communicate and Seek Support

-- Talk about it—whether with a manager, HR, a colleague, or a professional.
+Talk about how you are feeling, whether with a manager, HR, a colleague, or a professional.
 Stress should not be suffered in silence.
+You shouldn’t be afraid to ask for help, as your employer wants a healthy and productive workforce, and they care about your well-being.

 3. Take Breaks & Use Your Holiday Entitlement